Why Minneapolis City Council’s new ordinance won’t solve the housing crisis

 In recent months, Minneapolis leaders have been taking aggressive steps to address the city’s housing crisis.
 City officials are working with Hennepin County to purchase hotels and turn them into single-room-occupancy residences.
 Mayor Jacob Frey has proposed using $28 million of American Rescue Plan money for affordable housing, with a big portion of that going toward addressing the uptick in homelessness.
 About $5 million from the federal pandemic relief money will support single-room-occupancy units (SROs).

-In fact, by the looks of it, these requirements might be tightened even further.
 The Minnesota Environmental Quality Board, for example, recommended that projects be required to “calculate how much carbon dioxide, methane, and other gases they would emit.”
-If that proposal passes, large emitters would then have to invest in actions to reduce those emissions which would likely raise the costs of projects, including housing projects.
+If that proposal passes, large emitters would then have to invest in actions to reduce those emissions, which would likely raise the costs of projects, including housing projects.

-If the city council really wants to address the housing crisis, the evidence is clear that targeting restrictive rules as well as excessive fees that make housing expensive to build would be much more effective.
+If the city council is serious about the housing crisis, the evidence is clear that targeting restrictive rules as well as excessive fees that make housing expensive to build would be much more effective.